 Codified as “CBD or THC-A oil,” each dispensed dose (single unit) must contain a minimum of 5 milligrams of cannabidiol or THC-A and may contain up to 10 milligrams of THC.
 There is no limit on the number of doses comprising a patient’s dosage.
 The allowed products may be in any formulation typically dispensed by pharmacies, i.e. oils, tinctures, creams, gels, capsules, tablets, sprays, lozenges, troches, patches, suppositories, lozenges, and lollipops.
 Patients may receive up to a 90-day supply per visit.
 Patients must have valid doctor’s certification.

 Note that the affirmative defense does not apply to flower, to food products, or to preparations outside the allowed cannabinoid amounts.
+Virginia has now approved the sale of flower starting from July 1st, 2021.

 How do I Apply for a Medical Marijuana Card With Leafwell?
 How Do I Get My VA MMJ Certificate?